 Then in 2008, my life changed when the iPhone was announced and the corresponding SDK was subsequently released.
 I led an effort at Vanguard to build their first native mobile iOS app.
 This involved architecting the application, bringing stakeholders together for agreement of design and functionality, and oh ya, coding the thing.
 It was released in October 2009, and was my first public appearance on the iOS App Store.
 My passion for writing iOS apps and immersing myself in the Apple ecosystem only continued to build from that point.

-Fast forwarding to today, professionally during the day, I lead the mobile team at AWeber.
+Next, I led the mobile team at AWeber.
 AWeber is a software-as-a-service company that provides an email marketing platform to businesses that helps them connect with their customers through email.
 I joined the team at the very beginning of our mobile effort as an iOS engineer and subsequently moved roles to become the team lead.
 We have three apps: Stats, Atom, and Curate.
 Most recently, Curate was launched in May 2016 and is entirely written in Swift.

 My mission here is three fold: